nis057489/isaac_sim_wayland/README.md

 From there, load your simulation in Isaac SIM, press Play then you should see the ROS topics published from your SIM in the `ros_env` container with `ros2 topic list` (remember to source your ROS2 environment).

 *If required, first edit the environment variables in `compose.yml` then run `docker compose up -d` from this directory.
 Interesting variables include: `ROS_DISTRO` and `LD_LIBRARY_PATH`.*

+Note: first startup is going to take a while, be patient.
+But you should see a grey screen, that's how you know it's probably loading.
+If you are stuck on a black screen it's probably not working.

 ## Changing the ROS Distro